 1. Sunflower seeds

-Sunflower seeds provide omega 6 fatty acids that are important for cellular metabolism and for reducing the risk of circulatory and cardiovascular illnesses.
+Likewise, sunflower seeds provide omega-6 fatty acids that are important for cellular metabolism and for reducing the risk of circulatory and cardiovascular illnesses.

 2. Pumpkin seeds

 Pumpkin seeds are a great source of protein.
-Afer all, just 100 g provides about 54% of our daily value!
+After all, just 100 g provides about 54% of the recommended daily allowance.

 3. Flax seeds

-Flaxseeds are especially known for their rich contents of alpha-linolenic acid (part of the omega 3s).
-Plus, they’re also known for providing diverse nutrients like carbohydrates, fiber, proteins, vitamins B and E, calcium, magnesium, phosphorus and potassium, among others.
+Flaxseeds are especially known for their rich contents of alpha-linolenic acid (part of the omega-3s).
+Plus, they’re also known for providing diverse nutrients like carbohydrates, fiber, proteins, vitamins B and E, calcium, magnesium, phosphorus, and potassium.

-They’re also very useful if you are suffering from constipation or intestinal inflammation.
+Together, these nutrients have antioxidant, anti-inflammatory, and anticoagulant effects.
+They’re also very useful if you’re suffering from constipation or intestinal inflammation.

 4. Chia seeds

-Chia seeds are known as the best vegetable source of omega 3.
-They’re rich in vitamins (especially B vitamins) and minerals (calcium, magnesium, phosphorus, zinc and potassium).
+Chia seeds are known as the best vegetable source of omega-3 fatty acids.
+They’re rich in vitamins (especially B vitamins) and minerals (calcium, magnesium, phosphorus, zinc, and potassium).

-Plus, they can help reduce joint pain, encourage weight loss and improve the intestinal tract.
+Plus, they can help reduce joint pain, aid weight loss, and improve the intestinal tract.
 They even help to prevent cardiovascular problems and diabetes, and are free of gluten.

-However, ti’s important to point out that chia seeds are very high in calories: 100 g contains 500 kcal, so you should eat them in moderation.
+However, it’s important to point out that chia seeds are very high in calories.
+100 g contain 500 calories.
+Thus, you should eat them in moderation.

 Peanuts are very nutritious and contain more protein than other legumes and even meat, which provides you with energy.

-As you can see, a balanced consumption of seeds is very beneficial for your health and for you body.
-The next time that you go to the grocery store, don’t forget to include some of them on your list!
+As you can see, a balanced consumption of edible seeds within a balanced diet is very beneficial for your health and for your body.
+The next time you go to the grocery store, don’t forget to include some of them on your list!